trsong/trsong.github.io/_posts/2019-11-01-DailyQuestionsNov.md

 >
 > For example, given `[6, 2, 4, 0, 5, 1, 1, 4, 2, 9]`, you should return `2`, as the optimal solution involves jumping from `6 to 5`, and then from `5 to 9`.

-**my thoughts:** Altought DP solution is acceptable during interview with `O(n^2)` worst case complexity, there is a better solution with just `O(n)` complexity.
+**My thoughts:** Altought DP solution is acceptable during interview with `O(n^2)` worst case complexity, there is a better solution with just `O(n)` complexity.
 The idea is to imagine each index as floors and each `floor + step` as a ladder.
 So we keep tracking of max ladder found so far and only switch to max ladder when we completely consume previous max ladder.

 **Acceptable DP Solution** [https://repl.it/@trsong/DP-Sol-Minimum-Number-of-Jumps-to-Reach-End](https://repl.it/@trsong/DP-Sol-Minimum-Number-of-Jumps-to-Reach-End)
 ```py